pytorch/glow/docs/AOT.md

 with the option `-instrument-debug-format=<format>`:
   - `console` (Default) All the operands (tensors) are displayed in text format in the console.
 Large tensors are only partially displayed.
+  - `bin` The operands (tensors) are dumped in binary format in separate files (one tensor per file).
+Each file will contain the tensor type and tensor data.
+  - `txt` The operands (tensors) are dumped in text format in separate files (one tensor per file).
+Each file will contain the tensor type and tensor data.
-  - `rawbin` The operands (tensors) are dumped in raw binary format in separate files (one tensor per file).
-The name of the binary files have a simple format `data[idx].bin` but a separate meta file `debug.info` is dumped at compile-time which makes the association between each binary file and the operand of the IR instruction to which it belongs.
+  - `rawbin` The operands (tensors) are dumped in binary format in separate files (one tensor per file).
+Each file will contain ONLY the tensor data.
-  - `rawtxt` The operands (tensors) are dumped in raw text format in separate files (one tensor per file).
-The name of the binary files have a simple format `data[idx].bin` but a separate meta file `debug.info` is dumped at compile-time which makes the association between each binary file and the operand of the IR instruction to which it belongs.
+  - `rawtxt` The operands (tensors) are dumped in text format in separate files (one tensor per file).
+Each file will contain ONLY the tensor data.
-  All the dump files and the separate metafile `debug.info` are dumped in a folder `debug` relative to the current directory at compile-time (if it does not exist it is created automatically).
+  The names of the dump files have a simple format `data[idx].bin` or `data[idx].txt` but a separate meta file `debug.info` is dumped at compile-time which makes the association between each binary file and the operand of the IR instruction to which it belongs.
+All the dump files and the separate meta file `debug.info` are dumped in a folder `debug` relative to the current directory at compile-time (if it does not exist it is created automatically).
 You can choose a different directory with the option `-instrument-debug-dir=<dir>`.

 ## Bundle memory layout